rlridenour/jekyll-blog/_posts/2015-05-19-visit-to-a-national-cemetery.md

 Each member stood
 at attention, a silent and still
 granite memorial to one
 who was a child once,

-before youth was taken
+before youth was taken,
 leaving only scars,

 if anything at all.